-Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Practical Nurse Daytime Program from October 1, 2012 through May 15, 2013 and the Practical Nurse Evening Program from September 5, 2012 through May 15, 2013.
+Please Note: The Holy Name Medical Center School of Nursing will be accepting applications for the Practical Nurse Daytime Program until May 15, 2014 and the Practical Nurse Evening Program until May 1, 2014.

 Based upon its mission and in harmony with its philosophy, the School of Practical Nursing aims to achieve the following goals, preparing Graduate Practical Nurses who will: